List of My Babysitter's a Vampire characters: Lucia

 Lucia (portrayed by Shiva Negar) is a queen in search of her Sun King, Mr. G summons her when he digs up a crystal skull around the school.
 Lucia uses Mr. G and his male students to get reunited with her Sun King.
 The students make an altar out of the classroom desks for Lucia along with finding things such as animal hearts, gold, and jewelry.
 And Lucia initially chooses Rory to be "The Chosen One", or a sacrifice to the Sun King, but when she learns Rory is a vampire and isn't pure, she moves onto Ethan instead, who is breaking from Lucia's control over him.
-Sarah and Erica defeat Lucia after learning that the moon could interfere with Lucia's plan, they use moon rocks that Ethan bought to get their friends and classmates out of Lucia's spell.
-Ethan destroys Lucia using a moon rock as well, the skull crashing to the floor in the process.
+Sarah and Erica defeat Lucia after learning that the Moon could interfere with Lucia's plan, they use Moon rocks that Ethan bought to get their friends and classmates out of Lucia's spell.
+Ethan destroys Lucia using a Moon rock, the skull crashing to the floor in the process.